 5. Free Babysitting

-Sometimes, you just need to run to the store without worrying about what to do with your kid, am I right?
+Sometimes, you need to run to the store without worrying about what to do with your kid, am I right?
 My mom tribe was so wonderful when it came to keeping each other’s kids when a mom had no other option and needed to run out for an errand.
-It was such a relief when I could call my mom friend and ask if I could drop my kid with her for an hour so my husband didn’t have to take off work early or so I could just grab some groceries without wrangling a screaming child.
+It was such a relief when I could call my mom friend and ask if I could drop my kid off with her for an hour so my husband didn’t have to take off work early or so I could grab some groceries without wrangling a screaming child.

 7. Breastfeeding Woes